-Become an aid worker abroad
+Become a humanitarian aid worker abroad

-Every year, the Finnish Red Cross sends more than two hundred experts in various fields out to the world.
-They form part of the Red Cross and Red Crescent chain of aid and work in cooperation with the local, regional and international aid community.
+Humanitarian aid workers form part of the Red Cross and Red Crescent chain of aid and work in cooperation with the local, regional and international aid community.

-Aid workers bring strong expertise in their respective fields to international aid work and are committed to operating in accordance with the principles and guidelines of the Red Cross and Red Crescent.
+Humanitarian aid workers bring strong expertise in their respective fields to international aid work and are committed to operating in accordance with the principles and guidelines of the Red Cross and Red Crescent.

-The Finnish Red Cross maintains an aid worker reserve that supports both its own and the International Red Cross and Red Crescent Movement’s ability to respond quickly and efficiently to humanitarian needs.
-The aid worker reserve includes approximately 900 active members.
+The Finnish Red Cross maintains a humanitarian aid worker reserve that supports both its own and the Movement’s ability to respond quickly and efficiently to humanitarian needs.
+It 2025 the humanitarian aid worker reserve includes approximately 1000 active members.

 International assignments